Uncertainty reduction theory: Computer-mediated communication

 Given that uncertainty reduction theory was primarily developed for face-to-face interactions, critics have questioned the theory's applicability to computer-mediated communication (CMC).
 Pratt, Wiseman, Cody and Wendt argue that the theory is only partially effective in asynchronous, computer-mediated environments.
 Although many computer mediated communications limit the possibility of utilizing many traditional social cues theories, such as social information processing and the hyperpersonal model, suggest individuals are quite capable of reducing uncertainties and developing intimate relationships.

 Antheunis, Marjolijn L., et al. investigated whether language-based strategies, employed by computer-mediated communication users, would aid in reducing uncertainties despite the absence of nonverbal cues.
 Examining three interactive uncertainty reduction strategies (i.e., self-disclosure, question asking, and question/disclosure intimacy) in computer mediated communications, the study questioned the use of language-based strategies to three communication options: face-to-face, visual CMC supported by a webcam, or text-only CMC.
 It finds that "text-only CMC interactants made a greater proportion of affection statements than face-to-face interactants.
 Proportions of question asking and question/disclosure intimacy were higher in both CMC conditions than in the face-to-face condition, but only question asking mediated the relationship between CMC and verbal statements of affection."

 In addition, a study was conducted on 704 members of a social networking site to see what reduction theory strategies they used while gaining information on people they had recently met in person.
 All respondents used passive, active and interactive strategies, but the most common and beneficial strategy was the interactive strategy through which people show a perceived similarity and increasing social attraction.

+Online shopping

+In just the past half decade, online shopping has expanded tremendously.
+The pandemic locking everyone inside, leaving only online shopping as practical means of acquiring necessities certainly helped this explosion.
+As such, there is a lot of uncertainty with products over the internet as opposed to the physicality of going into a store and seeing the product with your own eyes.
+Product demonstrations can help with customer uncertainty as it details any aspect of a product that customers may be looking for.
+This should hopefully, alleviate uncertainty with virtual shopping.
+B2B (business-to-business) transactions have evolved to emphasize a greater approach between the buyer and seller in each transaction.
+Sellers believe that understanding the journey of their customers, it can help them understand their wants and needs better.
+Uncertainty can be reduced greatly when there is communication between the buyers and sellers.